 - Calf pain, if you are on the contraceptive pill (except Noriday and Cerazette)

-- A need for controlled medication (e.g. benzos, morphine, codeine, modafinil), z-drugs (e.g. sleeping tablets), opiates (e.g. tramadol) or heroin substitutes
+- A need for controlled medication (e.g. benzodiazepines, morphine, codeine, modafinil, pregabalin or gabapentin), z-drugs (e.g. sleeping tablets like zolpidem), opiates (e.g. tramadol and other related painkillers) or heroin substitutes